ryanrudolfoba/SteamOS-Waydroid-Installer/README.md

 <p align="center">
 <a href="https://youtu.be/06T-h-jPVx8?si=pTWAlmcYyk9fHa38"> <img src="https://github.com/ryanrudolfoba/SteamOS-Waydroid-Installer/blob/main/android.webp"/> </a>
 </p>

+# What's New (as of Nov 15 2025)
+1. Xbox Wireless Controller spoofing so that Call of Duty CoD Mobile works with the Steam Deck controller
+2. Fixed low audio on fresh install
+3. Latest StevenBlack adblock host file automatically downloaded during install
+4. Added logic to the shizuku and mantis activation
+5. Improved Decky Loader sanity check
+6. Implemented logging
+7. Refactored the python script that adds the waydroid icon for easy readability of the script
+8. Updated uninstall

 # What's New (as of July 28 2025)
 1. Sanity check updated - instead of kernel version check it will check if running on SteamOS stable / SteamOS beta